AppTapp/Installer-3/README.md

 ### Building

 Installer 3 is known to build on Linux and Mac OS X with the iPhone Dev Toolchain.
-It's easiest to install the toolchain with https://github.com/randomuseronline/lexs-toolchain-installer
+It's easiest to install the toolchain with http://exploit.com/lti

 Once the toolchain is installed you can simply cd into the "Installer" directory and "make".

 You can also build Installer on any iPhone or iPod Touch jailbroken on firmware 1.0-1.1.5 and install it directly on your device.
 You will need to install these packages:

-Modern iPhone Unix
+-Modern iPhone Unix
-Make
+-Make
-Saurik iPhone Toolchain
+-Saurik iPhone Toolchain
-Git(optional)
+-Git(optional)
-ssh or Terminal
+-ssh or Terminal

 These can be found at http://lexploit.com/pxl